 I don’t know of any Christian church that doesn’t teach baptism, but there are major disputes in some areas.
 Is water baptism required for salvation?
 Is water baptism the point of spiritual regeneration?
 Should babies be baptized?
-Is sprinkling with “holy” water sufficient or is immersion required for water baptism?
-There are numerous points of contention among believers when it comes to baptism.
-For this article our first focus will be on the manner of baptism.
+Is sprinkling with “holy” water sufficient, or is immersion required for water baptism?
+Is there a second baptism where one is baptized with the holy spirit?
+Or did spirit baptism replace water baptism altogether?
+There are numerous points of contention among believers regarding baptism.

 Infant baptism centers around the doctrine that baptism after Christ replaces the Jewish practice of circumcision.
-Infant baptism is implied, according to this theology, in the biblical accounts where whole households were baptized in the book of acts.
+Infant baptism is implied, according to this theology, in the biblical accounts where whole households were baptized in the book of Acts.

-Modern theologians will say that even though they do not believe the other viewpoints regarding baptism these viewpoints are acceptable within the realm of orthodoxy.
-That is just a theological way of saying that there is no clear way of proving in the Bible that their viewpoint is the true viewpoint while another is not.
+Modern theologians will say that even though they do not believe the other viewpoints regarding baptism, these viewpoints are acceptable within the realm of orthodoxy.
+That is just their way of saying that there is no clear way of proving in the Bible that their viewpoint is the true viewpoint while another is not.
 This is a conundrum.
 A conundrum is a riddle, an enigma, some concept that is too difficult or impossible to explain.
 Baptism in the Bible falls into that category.

 It’s not that all theologians don’t say that the meaning behind baptism is the same.
 Indeed they do, for they all point to the same verse in the book of Romans as to the meaning of baptism.